 When a student feels ill at School, he should be escorted to the School doctor who will decide on what action should be taken.
-Staff with First Aid qualifications may be asked to administer aid but it is the deciding whether the student should be allowed to go home or be sent to Hospital.
+Staff with First Aid qualifications may be asked to administer aid but it is the School doctor, or, in her absence, a member of the Senior Management Team, who is responsible for deciding whether the student should be allowed to go home or be sent to Hospital.